AckerlyXu/heima/articles/storage/blobs/storage-create-geo-redundant-storage.md

 Prior to the download, the Service object [retry_callback](https://docs.microsoft.com/en-us/python/api/azure.storage.common.storageclient.storageclient?view=azure-python) and [response_callback](https://docs.microsoft.com/en-us/python/api/azure.storage.common.storageclient.storageclient?view=azure-python) function is defined.
 These functions define event handlers that fire when a download completes successfully or if a download fails and is retrying.

+# [Java] (#tab/java)
+You can run the application by opening a terminal or command prompt scoped to the downloaded application folder.
+From there, enter `mvn compile exec:java` to run the application.
+The application then uploads the **HelloWorld.png** image from the directory to your storage account and checks to ensure that the image has replicated to the secondary RA-GRS endpoint.
+Once the check is complete, the application will begin downloading the image repeatedly, while reporting back the endpoint it is downloading from.

+The Storage object retry function is set to use a linear retry policy.
+The retry function determines whether to retry a request and specifies the number of seconds to wait between each retry.
+The **LocationMode** property of your **BlobRequestOptions** is set to **PRIMARY\_THEN\_SECONDARY**.
+This allows the application to automatically switch to the secondary location if it fails to reach the primary location when attempting to download **HelloWorld.png**.

 ---

+## Understand the sample code

+# [.NET] (#tab/dotnet)

 ### Retry event handler

-# [.NET] (#tab/dotnet)

 The `OperationContextRetrying` event handler is called when the download of the image fails and is set to retry.
 If the maximum number of retries defined in the application are reached, the [LocationMode](https://docs.azure.cn/dotnet/api/microsoft.windowsazure.storage.blob.blobrequestoptions.locationmode?view=azure-dotnet#Microsoft_WindowsAzure_Storage_Blob_BlobRequestOptions_LocationMode) of the request is changed to `SecondaryOnly`.
 This setting forces the application to attempt to download the image from the secondary endpoint.
 This configuration reduces the time taken to request the image as the primary endpoint is not retried indefinitely.

-In the sample code, the `RunCircuitBreakerAsync` task in the `Program.cs` file is used to download an image from the storage account using the [DownloadToFileAsync](https://docs.azure.cn/dotnet/api/microsoft.windowsazure.storage.blob.cloudblob.downloadtofileasync?view=azure-dotnet) method.
-Prior to the download an [OperationContext](https://docs.azure.cn/dotnet/api/microsoft.windowsazure.storage.operationcontext?view=azure-dotnet) is defined.
-The operation context defines event handlers, that fire when a download completes successfully or if a download fails and is retrying.

 ```csharp
 private static void OperationContextRetrying(object sender, RequestEventArgs e)